braindonor/website-monitor/README.txt

     * Improve the handling of exceptions when a web request fails with an underlying exception.

-    * Use a mocking framework to provide better unit test coverage for the web response scenarios.
+    * Use a mocking framework to provide better unit test coverage for the web response scenarios and WebsiteMonitor class.